-1. Preparation of Bid/Proposal Specifications (Section 5.2)
+1. Preparation of Bid/Proposal Specifications (Section 5.2) for the Town and FPS

-- The ordering department is responsible for preparing and formulating technical specifications as well as giving final review and approval of the bid/proposal prior to advertising the bid/proposal. - The requirements of this section regarding the standards established for the specifications shall apply to all specifications prepared by Town and non-Town personnel, including, but not limited to, those prepared by architects, engineers and designers.
+- The ordering department is responsible for preparing and formulating technical specifications as well as giving final review and approval of the bid/proposal prior to advertising the bid/proposal. - The requirements of this section regarding the standards established for the specifications shall apply to all specifications prepared by Town and non-Town personnel and FPS and non-FPS personnel, including, but not limited to, those prepared by architects, engineers and designers.